Create a band name

 Example: Jelly Bean might work in the right circumstances.
 Jelly Bean Custard Stampede just sounds sh*t.
 Spot the difference!

 An exception to this rule is the pun.
 Puns are okay.
-Bacardiac Arrest have a pun in their name and they’re nice, and they’ve pushed it by having a pun in their album title too: Band on the Rum, which is semi-obviously a pun on Band on the Run, an album by Wings featuring Paul McCartney and that woman who couldn’t sing.
+Bacardiac Arrest have a pun in their name and they’re nice, and they’ve pushed it by having a pun in their album title too: Band on the Rum, which is semi-obviously a pun on Band on the Run, an album by Wings featuring Paul McCartney and the one who couldn’t sing.
 Bacardiac Arrest get away with it because most people think alcohol is funny.
 On the whole, though, avoid humour at all costs.